VideoExpertsGroup/VXG.Media.SDK.Flutter/packages/mediasdk/playersdk/playersdk/README.md

 ## Issues and feedback

-Please file FlutterFire specific issues, bugs, or feature requests in our [issue tracker](https://github.com/VideoExpertsGroup/VXG.Media.SDK.Flutter/issues/new).
+Please file VXG Player SDK for Flutter specific issues, bugs, or feature requests in our [issue tracker](https://github.com/VideoExpertsGroup/VXG.Media.SDK.Flutter/issues/new).

 Plugin issues that are not specific to Flutterfire can be filed in the [Flutter issue tracker](https://github.com/flutter/flutter/issues/new).